rsyncOSX/RsyncUI/CODE_QUALITY_ANALYSIS.md

 **Issue:** Forced unwrapping (!) that can crash if nil

-**Status:** Addressed in active date helpers; remaining unwraps only inside commented-out legacy helpers.
+**Status:** No active force unwraps; remaining unwraps exist only inside commented-out legacy helpers.

 **Impact:** If commented helpers are re-enabled without fixes, risk of crash.
 **Severity:** HIGH